 We believe everyone should have access to fresh, healthy, nutritious food, so we work with vendors and social service providers to offer a variety of payment options.
 See each option below for a brief description.

-The Fresh Bucks incentive program provides up to a $10 fresh fruit and vegetable bonus match (for a minimum of $10 of EBT/SNAP benefits redeemed) at the market.
+The Fresh Bucks incentive program provides a fresh fruit and vegetable bonus match (for a minimum of $10 of EBT/SNAP benefits redeemed) at the market.

-How it works: When you swipe your EBT (SNAP) card at the farmers market information booth, you will be given a match of up to $10 in Fresh Bucks for the first $10 of EBT you redeem per market day.
+How it works: When you swipe your EBT (SNAP) card at the farmers market information booth, you will be given an match in Fresh Bucks for the amount of EBT you redeem at the market.
 Learn more here.